 What is Cocona?

-Cocona (Solanum sessiliflorum) is sometimes also referred to as Peach Tomato, Orinoko Apple or Turkey Berry.
-The fruit is orange-yellow to red, about ¼ inches across filled with yellow pulp.
+Cocona (Solanum sessiliflorum) is sometimes also referred to as Peach Tomato, Orinoko Apple, or Turkey Berry.
+The fruit is orangish yellow to red, about ¼ inches (6 mm.) across filled with a yellow pulp.
 As mentioned, the flavor is similar to that of a tomato and is often used similarly.

 Cocona Fruit Info

 Cocona fruit is surrounded by a thin but tough outer skin that is covered with peach-like fuzz until the fruit is completely ripe.
-At maturity, the fruit becomes smooth, golden orange to red-brown to deep purple-red.
-Fruit is picked when fully ripe and the skin becomes somewhat wrinkled.
+At maturity, the fruit becomes smooth, golden orange to reddish brown to deep purplish red.
+The fruit is picked when fully ripe and the skin becomes somewhat wrinkled.
 At this point, cocona fruit gives off a mild tomato-like aroma accompanied by a flavor that is similar to tomato with limey acidity.
-The pulp contains numerous flat, oval, cream colored seeds that are innocuous.
+The pulp contains numerous flat, oval, cream-colored seeds that are innocuous.

 Cocona plants were first described in cultivation by the Indian people of the Amazon region of Guaharibos Falls in 1760.
 Later, other tribes were found to be growing cocona fruit.
 Even farther down the timeline, plant breeders began to study the plant and its fruit to see if it had the potential for hybridizing with naranjilla.

 This fruit is commonly eaten by the locals and marketed throughout Latin America.
 Cocona is a domestic product in Brazil and Colombia and is an industry staple in Peru.
 Its juice is currently exported to Europe.